ths-community/podman/README.md

 https://indico.cern.ch/event/757415/contributions/3421994/attachments/1855302/3047064/Podman_Rootless_Containers.pdf

-for instance as one out of many good articles regarding this topic - for more detailed docker/podman comparision and reasoning
+for instance, as one out of many good articles regarding this topic - for more detailed docker/podman comparison and reasoning

 ## install podman on fedora CoreOS